onqtam/headjack/docs/why/MEDIA.md

 > "If you eat, invest, and think according to what the ‘news’ advocates, you’ll end nutritionally, financially, and morally bankrupt." - [Naval Ravikant](https://twitter.com/navalbot/status/1422648752691683331)

+> "The key element of social control is the strategy of distraction that is to divert public attention from important issues and changes decided by political and economic elites, through the technique of flood or flooding continuous distractions and insignificant information." - [Noam Chomsky](https://www.goodreads.com/quotes/485177-the-key-element-of-social-control-is-the-strategy-of)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Divide and Conquer
 ██████████████████████████████████████████████████████████████████